pantheon-systems/documentation/source/_docs/platform-considerations.md

 However, you can run a great streaming media website.
 To do so, Pantheon recommendeds that you find a service to handle the transcoding and streaming, whether that's [YouTube](https://www.youtube.com/), [Brightcove](https://www.brightcove.com/), [Vimeo](https://vimeo.com/), [Soundcloud](https://soundcloud.com/), or another provider.
 These services provide all the necessary components for great streaming media.

-It is also possible to deliver smaller media files from Pantheon using [progressive download](https://en.wikipedia.org/wiki/Progressive_download), but the media will not automatically adapt to the bandwidth and capabilities of the device browsing the site.
-Pantheon does not restrict the media formats sites on the platform can use.
+It is also possible to deliver smaller media files from Pantheon using [progressive download](https://en.wikipedia.org/wiki/Progressive_download), but the media will not automatically adapt to the bandwidth and capabilities of the device browsing the site, nor does Pantheon support "seeking" to arbitrary playback positions based on time.
+The actual media formats (encodings, containers, file name extensions) are unrestricted.

 ## Large Files